t-emery/chinadevfin2/README.md

     own use, but hopes that it can grow into a robust package that can aid researchers, policymakers, and others interested in gaining actionable, empirically-based insights about Chinese development
-    finance lending using the GCDF2 dataset.
+    finance lending using the GCDF 2.0 dataset.

 ## Installation